hedricsd/ECE434/hw09/ReadMe.md

 ## Logging in Sheets
 ![image](https://user-images.githubusercontent.com/45342964/140851598-f39ef131-f65e-4cdb-95bb-49a393867ee5.png)

-I updated my sheets a couple times, with the last update holding my temperature sensors so that I would see a spike in the temperature.
+I updated my sheets a couple times using demo.py, with the last update holding my temperature sensors so that I would see a spike in the temperature.